 When it comes to disadvantages of trading binary options, one issue is that payouts are not symmetric.
 For instance, if you bet $10, the payoff may be only $7, while you stand to lose $10.
 (But, that could also go in the other direction.)

 Another issue is that you trade against the odds.
-If there’s a 50/50 chance the asset will close above certain level at a specific time, then even odds would mean $10 payoff for $10 bet.
-But, with many trades your payoff may be only $9.
+If there’s a 50/50 chance the asset will close above a certain level at a specific time, then even odds would mean $10 payoff for $10 bet.
+But, with many trades, your payoff may be only $9.

 Also, you could be right about trend’s direction, but miss it by few seconds or minutes.
 Let’s say you bet that Euro will rise in the next 10 minutes.
 But, Euro rises after 11 minutes.
 You missed it by one minute and lost your whole bet.

 How to Trade Binary Options

 Most binary options traders utilize technical analysis tools including charts, moving averages, oscillators (i.e. Relative Strength Index, MACD), and others (such as Bollinger Bands and Japanese Candlesticks) to determine the trends and make high probability guesses as to where the assets will be within certain periods of time.